avaneev/a5hash/README.md

 The `a5hash()` function available in the `a5hash.h` file implements a fast 64-bit hash function, designed for hash-table, hash-map, and bloom-filter uses.
 Function's code is portable, cross-platform, scalar, zero-allocation, is header-only, inlineable C (C++ compatible).
+Compatible with 32-bit platforms, but the use there is not recommended due to a lacking performance.

 This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings).
 The bulk throughput is, however, only moderately fast (10-15 GB/s), and that is for a purpose...
-All newest competing "fast" hash functions try to be fast both in ordinary keyed string hash-maps, and in large data hashing.
-In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for large data or file hashing.
+All newest competing "fast" hash functions try to be fast both in common keyed string hash-maps, and in large data hashing.
+In most cases, this is done for the sake of better looks in benchmarks as such hash functions rarely offer streamed hashing required for large data or file hashing...

-`a5hash` was designed to be "ultimatively" fast only for hash-tables and hash-maps, by utilizing "forced inlining" feature present in all modern C/C++
-compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - 360-400 bytes, depending on compiler.
+`a5hash` was designed to be "ultimatively" fast only for common string/small key data hash-maps and hash-tables, by utilizing "forced inlining" feature present in most modern C/C++ compilers: this is easily achievable since in compiled binary form, `a5hash` is very small - 360-400 bytes, depending on compiler.
 Moreover, if the default seed (0) is used, or if a constant-size data is being hashed, this further reduces the code size and increases the hashing throughput.

 `a5hash` produces different hashes on big- and little-endian systems.
 This is a deliberate design choice, to narrow down the scope of uses to run-time